justinmayer/virtualfish/docs/install.rst

        eval (python -m virtualfish)

-   If you want to use virtualfish with :doc:`plugins <plugins>`, list the names of the plugins as arguments to the virtualfish loader:
+   If you want to use VirtualFish with :doc:`plugins <plugins>`, list the names of the plugins as arguments to the VirtualFish loader:

    ::